Are you sick to death of living paycheck to paycheck?

 But, if you don’t have kids both partners should be working full time (40 hours/week) and even with kids, one partner should be full time and the other could earn some part-time income unless you’ve opted for point #1 above.

-Once you start to get traction, you’ll be ready for some additional tips and insight, so I highly recommend checking out my post 5 Effective Household Budget Tips – Make Your Money Work Smarter!
-This will help you take your family’s finances to the next level!
+Once you start to get traction, you’ll be ready for some additional tips and insight, so I highly recommend checking out my post about the 51 Ways to Earn Extra Cash.

 If you do need to make an income or career overhaul we need to consider 2 things: